Emergency room sign - when to perform nasotracheal suctioning

 Once you've determined to nasally intubate your patient, here are the general steps:

-• Premedicate the patient, when possible, with nasal spray or hurricane spray.
+• Premedicate the patient, when possible, with a nasal spray or hurricane spray.

 • Select the larger and less obstructed nostril.